arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

   + #### `resolveCoreWasm`
     **type:** `Function`

     A custom function used for resolving a RetroArch core.
-The return value of this function can be a URL string or `ArrayBuffer`.
+The return value of this function should be a [resolvable file](/apis/resolvable-file).

-    The function can also be asynchronous and returning a `Promise` of URL string or `ArrayBuffer`.

     Here is an example,
     ```js